albertattard/java-boot-camp/01 - Primer.md

     }
     ```

-    Classes that are part of this library (referred to as dependency as our project depends on this library).
+    Classes that are part of this library (referred to as dependency as our project depends on this library) can now be used by our program.

 1. Use the third-party library

-    One of the most popular classes with the Guava library is the `Preconditions` class.
-This class contains useful methods that can be used to check parameters to make sure that these adhere to the contract.
-For example a function may only accept positive numbers.
+    One of the most popular classes with the Guava library is the [`Preconditions` class](https://github.com/google/guava/wiki/PreconditionsExplained).
+This class contains useful methods that can be used to check parameters to make sure that these adhere to the method contract.
+For example, a function may only accept positive numbers.
 The `Preconditions` class has methods to validate such parameters.

     ```java
     package demo;